 It’s important to be mindful and responsible for the stuff that we’ve thrown out once it leaves our homes.
 Instead of taking your stuff to the trash, have you considered donating it to a good cause?

 Before you throw it in the trash, make sure that your stuff will be properly recycled.
 The impact we have on our environment is something that we have to keep in mind.
-Living a minimalistic life is similar to living a sustainable life, so it makes sense that you would take care to dispose your stuff in a eco-friendly manner.
+Living a minimalistic life is similar to living a sustainable life, so it makes sense that you would take care to dispose of your stuff in an eco-friendly manner.